Your boss walks in with a chart of the last 12 months of transactional Net Promoter survey results and he’s not happy!

 Now we calculate the total respondents:

-Now work out the Variance of the sample NPS using the discrete random variable approach:
+Now determine the Variance of the sample NPS using the discrete random variable approach:

-Now calculate the Margin of Error (MoE) for your sample:
+Now calculate the Standard Error for your sample:

 Using Margin of Error

-Another approach is to perform the calculation for two different samples and end up with two MoE.
+Another approach is to perform the calculation for two different samples and end up with two Standard Errors you can compare.

 To compare two such results you need to account for the possibility of error in each.
 When survey sizes are about the same, the standard error of their difference can be found by a Pythagorean theorem: take the square root of the sum of their squares. [source]